NotNorom/discord-banner-bot/README.md

 Shows the album link you are using.
 In case you forgot :D

+### /notification_channel (Does not work yet)
+`/notification_channel [CHANNEL]`
+When I want to send news or the bot needs to send error messages in your server, this channel will be used.

+### /servers
+`/servers`
+Displays in how many servers this bot is currently in.
+It really is just a vanity command.

 ### /help
 `/help <COMMAND>`
 Display a help message.
 If COMMAND is provided, display help about that command.